replit/replit-py/README.md

 ### It's worth noting…

-The [Repl.it](https://repl.it/) Python environment does not require any platform-specific code, however, these optional utilities provide additional platform features in a simple and accessible way.
+The [Replit](https://repl.it/) Python environment does not require any platform-specific code, however, these optional utilities provide additional platform features in a simple and accessible way.

-*Example*: [Repl.it DB](https://docs.repl.it/misc/database) is an HTTP service, but an optional Python client (here!) is available.
+*Example*: [Replit DB](https://docs.repl.it/misc/database) is an HTTP service, but an optional Python client (here!) is available.

 ### Open Source License